 Public funds investment pools in Texas ("Pools") are established under the authority of the Interlocal Cooperation Act, Chapter 79 of the Texas Government Code, and are subject to the provisions of the Public Funds Investment Act (the "Act"), Chapter 2256 of the Texas Government Code.
-In addition to other provisions of the Act designed to promote liquidity and safety of principal, the Act requires Pools to: (1) have an advisory board composed of participants in the pool and other persons who do not have a business relationship with the pool and are qualified to advise the pool; (2) maintain a continuous rating of no lower than AAA or AAAm or an equivalent rating by at least one nationally recognized rating service; and (3) maintain the market value of its underlying investment portfolio within one half of one percent of the value of its shares.
+In addition to other provisions of the Act designed to promote liquidity and safety of principal, the Act requires Pools to: (1) have an advisory board composed of participants in the pool and other persons who do not have a business relationship with the pool and are qualified to advise the pool; (2) maintain a continuous rating of no lower than AAA or AAAm or an equivalent rating by at least one nationally recognized rating service; and (3) maintain the fair value of its underlying investment portfolio within one half of one percent of the value of its shares.

 The Authority has been authorized by the Board of Directors to invest in the Pools.
-In accordance with Governmental Accounting Standards Board ("GASB") Statement No. 79, investment pools use amortized cost (which excludes unrealized gains and losses) to compute share price.
+In accordance with Governmental Accounting Standards Board ("GASB") Statement No. 79, investment pools use amortized cost (which excludes unrealized gains and losses) to compute share price without any limitation or restrictions on withdrawals.
 An external investment pool qualifies for amortized cost reporting if it transacts with its participants at a stable net asset value per share and meets various portfolio maturity, quality, diversification liquidity and pricing requirements.
 Investments in pools are deemed to have a weighted average maturity of one day.
-At August 31, 2019, the Authority participated in TexPool (\$41,363,006) and TexStar (\$5,332,907).
+At August 31, 2020, the Authority participated in TexPool (\$53,206,012) and TexStar (\$3,487,680).